CompanyCampus/web2day2013/en/pages/startup-contest.md

 <div class="bloc blocfloat2h speakerbio">
 <i class="icon-book icon-large"></i>

 Atlantic 2.0 and Company Campus organised together the Startup Contest 2013 to give to VCs and startups a privileged meeting place.
-The competition which takes places simultaneously will designate the winner of this 2013 edition who will take a ride on the Elephant des machines with some VCs.
+The competition which takes places simultaneously will designate the winner of this 2013 edition.
+The top three startups will take a ride on the Elephant des machines with some VCs.

 The Startup contest 2013 also come with:

 **A registration form with a Business Model Canvas**